Techtonica/curriculum/pair-programming/week-6/expressjs-router/README.md

 `index.html`
 `about.html`

-Create your "node.js" server file `index.js` and add the code needed to serve the right page according to the url.
+Create your "node.js" server file `index.js` and add the code needed to serve the right page according to the URL.

 `localhost:8080` should take users to index.html